Stuart and Molly Sloan Precision Oncology Institute Research Funding Opportunities

 The Sloan Precision Oncology Institute team is very grateful to the faculty and community advisory board members that participated in the rigorous review process.
 Thank you also to the many members of our research community who submitted proposals for Ignition and Technology Dissemination Awards.
 The quality and innovation made funding decisions very difficult.
 Once again, the excellence and innovation of the research proposals from our applicants provides motivation to continue this RFA funding mechanism in the future.

-2024 Technology Dissemination Awards
+2024 Ignition and Technology Dissemination Awards